When a character has a very close and intimate relationship with their mentor

-- Especially, considering how long wizards live.
+- Especially considering how long wizards live.
 When Molly is 40, Harry will probably have fewer issues with the fact that he taught her when she was a teenager.

 - In A Song of Ice and Fire, Petyr Baelish is probably hoping for things to turn out this way between him and his

-daughter Alayne trainee Sansa, and a good chunk of the fandom would be happy to see it as well.
+daughter Alayne trainee Sansa, and a small chunk of the fandom would be happy to see it as well.
 The rest of the fandom is too Squick'd out by his clear transference of affection for Catelyn onto her daughter, not to mention him being her uncle, semi-adoptive father, and twice her age.

 - In Havemercy, the world-weary exile Royston tries very, very hard to fight his feelings for Hal, an innocent young country boy whose interest in literature Royston fosters and promotes.
 He fails.
 But Hal doesn't mind in the slightest.

 - A lot of fans of Mistborn read a lot of subtext in Kelsier's relationship with Vin, a fact which was referenced and denied by Vin in the second book.
-However, Word Of God says she probably did have a crush on him, even though he saw her as more of a daughter.
+However, Word of God says she probably did have a crush on him, even though he saw her as more of a daughter.